TheFlyingCorpse/telegraf/plugins/inputs/win_perfcounters/README.md

 ### Measurement
 *Optional*

 This key is optional, if it is not set it will be win_perfcounters.
 In InfluxDB this is the key by which the returned data is stored underneath, so for ordering your data in a good manner, this is a good key to set with where you want your IIS and Disk results stored, separate from Processor results.

 Example: `Measurement = "win_disk"

 ### IncludeTotal
 *Optional*

 This key is optional, it is a simple bool.
 If it is not set to true or included it is treated as false.
 This key only has an effect if Instances is set to "*" and you would also like all instances containg _Total returned, like "_Total", "0,_Total" and so on where applicable (Processor Information is one example).

 ### WarnOnMissing
 *Optional*

 This key is optional, it is a simple bool.
 If it is not set to true or included it is treated as false.
 This only has an effect on the first execution of the plugin, it will print out any ObjectName/Instance/Counter combinations asked for that does not match.
 Useful when debugging new configurations.

+### FailOnMissing
+*Internal*

+This key should not be used, it is for testing purposes only.
+It is a simple bool, if it is not set to true or included this is treaded as false.
+If this is set to true, the plugin will abort and end prematurely if any of the combinations of ObjectName/Instances/Counters are invalid.

 ## Examples